 Our Alabama Will Lawyers & Attorneys

-Our will lawyers in Alabama are currently charging $150 for simple wills that do not require a trust.
+Our will lawyers in Alabama are currently charging flat fees for simple wills that do not require a trust.
 If you need more than just a simple will then we can consult with you on what type of estate planning documents you may need.
 To start the process with us, you would call our office and request a questionnaire or a phone or in person consultation with our attorney if you require more than a simple will.
 Our Alabama will lawyer will send it to you and you fill it out and send it back to our office for us to type up your Last Will and Testament.

 Once we have received your questionnaire then if needed our attorney can call you to go over the questionnaire, go over your situation and the legal documents that have been prepared, suggest additional documents or changes, and answer any questions you may have about your last will and testament.
 If you would like to have this consultation in one of our offices instead of over the phone, then you would need to set up an appointment.
-Meeting for an in office appointment is an additional fee of $100.
+Meeting for an in office appointment is an additional fee.

 Once you understand and agree to the contents of your last will, our lawyers will finish preparing your documents and our office will send the will to you for you to execute on your own.
 Once the Will is executed, we can keep an original for you in our office or you can keep an original in a safe place that you designate yourself.

 If you do not currently have a last will and testament and are seeking an Alabama Wills attorney to prepare estate planning documents for you, then give our Alabama family law attorneys a call today.
 Whether you live in Montgomery, Huntsville, Decatur, Birmingham, Anniston, or the surrounding areas our local probate and estates lawyer can help.